Validating a Machine Learning Approach to Identify Quenched Jets in Heavy-Ion Collisions: Results

 ML classification results for the jet momentum profile (integrated jet shape),

-are shown in Fig. \ref{fig:JSNN}.
-At both the GEN level (Fig. \ref{fig:JSNNGen}) and the RECO level (Fig. \ref{fig:JSNNEFlw}), the jets exhibit greater enhancement in the larger \(\Delta R\) and greater depletion in the smaller \(\Delta R\) as the predicted quenching level increases.
-This modification trend is consistent with the scenario in which strongly quenched jets exhibit a greater redistribution of jet energy to softer particles, extending to large angles away from the jet axis.
-Meanwhile, the least quenched jets (Q 80–100\%) predicted by the neural network behave like vacuum jets, with their ratios to inclusive pp jets following a flatter trend compared to other quenched classes.
+are shown in Fig.~\ref{fig:JSNN}.
+At both the GEN level (Fig.~\ref{fig:JSNNGen}) and the RECO level (Fig.~\ref{fig:JSNNEFlw}), jets with a stronger predicted quenching exhibit enhanced energy at larger $\Delta R$ and the corresponding depletion at smaller $\Delta R$.
+This pattern is consistent with a redistribution of jet energy toward softer particles at larger angles from the jet axis in strongly quenched jets.

+In contrast, the least quenched jets (Q 80–100\%) behave similarly to vacuum jets, with their ratios to inclusive pp jets showing a relatively flat dependence on $\Delta R$ compared to more strongly quenched classes.